pywbem/pywbem/docs/mocksupport.rst

-The faked operations get the data to be returned from the mock repository of the faked connection, and put the data provided in operation parameters that modify objects (create, modify, and delete operations) into that mock repository.
+The faked operations get the data to be returned from the mock repository of the faked connection, and put the data provided in operation parameters that modify objects (create, modify, and delete operations) into the mock repository.

-However, because the pywbem mock support is only a simulation of a WBEM server and intended to be used primarily for testing, there are a number of limitations and differences between the behavior of the faked operations and a real WBEM server.
+However, because the pywbem mock support is only a simulation of a WBEM server and intended to be used primarily for testing, there are limitations and differences between the behavior of the faked operations and a real WBEM server.

 The descriptions below describe differences between the faked operations of the pywbem mock support and the operations of a real WBEM server, and the